sunfounder/pironman/docs/source/setup_pironman.rst

 ===================================

 .. note::
-    This Pironman is used in the same way as PC and requires the power button to power on/off.
+    * This Pironman is used in the same way as PC and requires the power button to power on/off.
+    * The Pironman is currently only available for Raspberry Pi OS.

 .. _change_config: